vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 ### 4. Auxiliary task
 We use an upsampling network to predict the depth map, and thus enhance the image representation.
 However, this didn't really lead to an improvement in performance (ADE).

+### Augmentations and data post-processing
+We used:
+   - Spatial augmentations, namely rotations (we multiplied the history and future waypoints with the corresponding rotation matrix, for consistency) and horizontal flips (we flip history and         future waypoints as well).
+However, applying the equivalent transforms to the history and future waypoints didn't seem to improve performance consistently, thus further investigation is          required.
+   - Photometric augmentations, such as color jitter, gaussian blurs, and others.
+### Training
+We used:
+   - (linear) warmup for 10% of total steps (i.e., batches), followed by a cosine LR decay.
+   -